feloy/yatzy.io/README.md

 This project is a multi-player Yatzy game.
 It is composed of:

 - a backend written in Go hosted on GCP Cloud Functions,
-- a frontend written with Angular, hosted on Firebse Hosting,
+- a frontend written with Angular, hosted on Firebase Hosting,
 - an Android application written in Kotlin (open sourced soon).

 ## Deployment (under construction)